CoRAL-OSU/AirSim_NRI/README.md

 ## Wind Configuration

 Wind settings are configured in the `settings.json` file.
+An example settings file is provided in the root of the project directory.
 An example configuration is shown below:

 ```
 "Wind": {